Housing in Guelph: A housing strategy for Guelph

 Serving our community’s diverse housing needs

 The City of Guelph recently completed a State of housing in Guelph report to better understand our community’s current and future housing needs.
+This report presents a statistical analysis of demographic, economic and housing data.
+It identifies the gaps in our housing needs.

 The City’s role in housing